Skip to main content

 Get personalized auto insurance quotes in minutes, free of charge.
 Make sure your vehicle or rental car is protected this summer!

 Even though you only use your motorcycle when the weather is fair, it’s best to get a year-round motorcycle insurance policy.
-The rates are typically based on seasonal use, and provide protection against fire, theft and vandalism when your baby is tucked in for the winter.
+The rates are typically based on seasonal use and provide protection against fire, theft and vandalism when your baby is tucked in for the winter.
 You can easily discuss and compare motorcycle insurance quotes with our brokerage, RH Insurance, to get the best deal on the coverage you need.

-How to insure your cottage or cabin
+4. Review and update your cottage or cabin insurance

 Many Canadian summer homes are handed down from generation to generation, creating lasting memories for entire families.
-If your retreat were to be destroyed by fire or damaged by a falling tree, however, there’s a good chance your family wouldn’t be able to afford the cost to rebuild.
+However, if your retreat were to be destroyed by fire or damaged by a falling tree, there’s a good chance your family wouldn’t be able to afford the cost to rebuild.
 That’s why purchasing vacation property or cottage insurance is essential.
 If you have a policy, you should review it regularly to ensure your coverage is up to date.

 Typical cottage insurance coverage will protect your property, contents, and liability.
 You can have your cottage included in your regular home insurance coverage or buy a separate policy.
 When looking to purchase coverage, compare cottage insurance quotes online to find your best rate.

 Consider the specific risks that your property may face.
 Factors such as the location of your cottage, the age and condition of the building, the quality of roads and fire department access can all affect your premiums.
 Many cottage insurance policies can also extend to your most expensive toys, like ATVs and boats.